© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hartley Castle and associated earthworks is a scheduled monument protected by Historic England under reference 1021183.
 View the official record →

-Hartley Castle is a medieval fortified tower and associated earthworks located in Westmorland, England.
+Hartley Castle is a motte-and-bailey castle located in Westmorland, constructed in the twelfth century as part of the Norman military expansion in northern England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021183.

 Hartley Castle and associated earthworks is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021183.